LostInBrittany/polymer-beers/step-03/README.md

 # ![](/img/logo-25px.png) Polymer Beers - Polymer tutorial - Step 03

-In this step we are going to use create our first Polymer elements, a simple custom `beer-list`.
+In this step we are going to create a more complex Polymer element, a custom `beer-list`.
-This element will use a JavaScript array as model and automatically generate a `beer-list-element` for each beer in the array.
+This element will use a JavaScript array as model and automatically generate a `beer-list-item` for each beer in the array.

 ## Creating the element file